sundusasif/large-data-website/visual-style/style-report.md

 # Style Report
+For the website I have decided to choose Visual Style 1.
+It is simple and clean layout which will be easy for the user to navigate through.
+The content necessary for browsing will be available at all times.
+This layout is not cluttered at all and this will keep the user's interest in the content being browsed.
+Also, in terms of coding, and a website that will always be changing depending on the content updates, it is a more flexible layout that can be styled.

 ## Visual Style 1

 **Pros**

 - Clean and simple layout
 - Information clearly visible
+- Information not cluttered
+- Easy for user to navigate through
 - Easy to code
 - All required information is available at all stages of website usage
 - Flexible layout